andrasq/node-qmock/Readme.md

 ### qmock.stub( object, methodName [,overrideFunction] )

-Replace the named method of `object` with an anonymous noop function or the specified override, and return a stub object that will contain information about calls to the method.
+Replace the named method of `object` with an anonymous noop function or the specified override, and return a stub method that will contain information about calls to the method.
 This form can be used to suppress or rewrite method calls.

 If an override function is not specified, a noop function is used (changed in 0.4.0).